The principles of economic substance and beneficial owner in international business

 have been scrutinised and defamed of using tax ‘efficient’ structures

-Prevost (Volvo) was scrutinised as owning a holding company registered in Netherlands with no employees in order to get the benefits of Netherlands’ low withholding tax rates.
+Prevost (Volvo) was scrutinised as owning a holding company registered in the Netherlands with no employees in order to get the benefits of the Netherlands’ low withholding tax rates.

 When a company may be considered a “paper” intermediary company?